thomashirtz/zhongwen-anki/README.md

    This will generate a table with all necessary fields for the flashcards.

 5. **Data Processing**:
-   - Once you receive the generated data from ChatGPT, save it as a `.tsv` file and process it with the `zhongwen-anki` package:
+   - Once you receive the generated data from the LLM, save it as a `.tsv` file and process it with the `zhongwen-anki` package:
      ```bash
      zhongwen-anki -i 'input_file_path' -o 'output_file_path'
      ```